rafecolton/docker-builder/README.md

 ## Installing

-When the binaries are available, installing will look something like this:
+*When the binaries are available,* installing will look something like this:

+**NOTE:** The binaries are **NOT** available yet.
+This message will be removed when they have been published.

 ```bash
 # on Mac OS X